tshaiman/Helm-Lab/Lab03/functions.md

-# Lab 03- Release Management
+# 🚀 Lab 03- Release Management

+## 🎯 Objective
+Get hands-on experience with Helm's Function capabilities.

 estimated time: 10m

 In this Tutorial we are going to have a basic look on how function works and what are the benefits of using them.

+## 📚 Instructions

-## Step1 : Inspect the existing Chart
+## 1️⃣ Step1 : Inspect the existing Chart

 1. Cd to Lab03 and open the existing "Video" chart with visual studio code.